5l1v3r1/fzsl/README.rst

 documentation.

 - ``__fzsl_bind_default_matching [BINDING]``:  Binds ctrl-p to launch fuzzy scanning.
 If ctrl-p is not desired, another readline style keybinding can be specified.
-When launched, fzsl will scan the current directory and provide UI for updating the current query for fuzzy matching.
+When launched, fzsl will scan the current directory and provide a UI for updating the current query for fuzzy matching.
 On completion the current command line will be preserved and the matched path will be appended.

 - ``__fzsl_create_fzcd [SCANNER]"``:  Creates the ``fzcd`` function which will change the current directory to the fuzzily matched path on completion.
 By default the shipped **dirs-only** scanner will be used.
 Another scanner can